shaming-them/shaming-them.github.io/_posts/2015-09-05-Oyo-fix-your-corporate-booking.md

 layout: post
 title: Oyo, fix your corporate booking
 date: 2015-09-05 16:00:00
-summary: My company DMX technologies had booked us an accommodation with **Oyo Premiere DLF Square**.
+summary: My company DMX technologies had booked us an accommodation with Oyo Premiere DLF Square.
 On reaching Gurgaon 3 hours prior to our meeting, the hotel owner refused to give us rooms & we had to find a new hotel.
 categories: ecommerce
 ---